-Module Code M-PHYS-100954 Responsible Lecturer Prof. Dr. Joaquim Pinto Level 4 Components of the T-PHYS-109142 Methods of Data Analysis module: T-PHYS-109139 Advanced Numerical Weather Prediction T-PHYS-109140 Meteorological Hazards T-PHYS-109141 Energy Meteorology T-PHYS-108610 Turbulent Diffusion ECTS Credits 10 Study Program MSc Meteorology, compulsory module in the subject Experimental and Applied Meteorology Instruction Language English Duration 1 semester Module Frequency Each summer semester Module Contents This module aims to give students an overview of important applications of meteorology in areas such as weather forecasting and warning, insurance and en- ergy industry, air quality and data analysis.
-In particular, the module deals with the following aspects: • Methods of data analysis that are widely used in the Geosciences and particularly in meteorology / climate research are presented (e.g., statistical methods, correlation analyzes, least-squares (linear, multi-linear, and nonlinear regression), principal component analysis, Fourier analysis) Methods of numerical weather prediction (hydrodynamic equation sys- tems, spectral approximation methods, differential approximation on ir- regular lattices, statistical data assimilation methods, operational aspects of weather forecasting) • Meteorological natural hazards (extreme events, extra tropical and tropical cyclones, convection, thunderstorms, super cells, tornadoes, convective storm gusts, derechos, hail, climate change and extreme events) • Energy meteorology (fundamentals of the energy system, application of meteorological expertise in the energy industry, in particular for the integration of renewable energies wind power, solar energy and hydro power, deepening of individual meteorological aspects of particular relevance) • Dispersion of atmospheric constituents (relevant trace gases, diurnal cy- cles of emissions and concentrations, temperature and flow evolution in
+Madula Cada M PUNG 400054

+Module Code M-PHYS-100954

+Responsible Lecturer Prof. Dr. Joaquim Pinto

+Level 4

+Components of the T-PHYS-109142 Methods of Data Analysis

+module: T-PHYS-109139 Advanced Numerical Weather Prediction

+T-PHYS-109140 Meteorological Hazards!

+T-PHYS-109141 Energy Meteorology

+T-PHYS-108610 Turbulent Diffusion!

+ECTS Credits 10

+Study Program MSc Meteorology, compulsory module in the subject Experimental and Applied Meteorology

+Instruction Language English

+Duration 1 semester

+Module Frequency Each summer semester

+Module Contents This module aims to give students an overview of important applications of

+meteorology in areas such as weather forecasting and warning, insurance and energy industry, air quality and data analysis.
+In particular, the module deals with the following aspects:

+• Methods of data analysis that are widely used in the Geo sciences. and particularly in meteorology / climate research are presented (e.g., statistical methods, correlation analyzes, least-squares (linear, multi-linear, and nonlinear regression), principal component analysis, Fourier analysis)

+Methods of numerical weather prediction (hydrodynamic equation systems, spectral approximation methods, differential approximation on irregular lat- tices, statistical data assimilation methods, operational aspects of weather forecasting)

+Meteorological natural hazards (extreme events, extra tropical and tropical cyclones, convection, thunderstorms, super cells, tornadoes, convective storm gusts, derechos, hail, climate change and extreme events)

+Energy meteorology (fundamentals of the energy system, application of meteorological expertise in the energy industry, in particular for the integration of renewable energies wind power, solar energy and hydro power, deepening of individual meteorological aspects of particular relevance)

-Workload Controls of Success Prerequisite: the lower atmosphere, turbulent diffusion , turbulence parameterization, chemical conversion processes, numerical models) Presence time in lectures, exercises: 90 hours Preparation / follow-up: 90 hours Exam preparation: 120 hours For type of Coursework see Course description (Teilleistungsbeschreibung) Coursework ("Studienleistung") $\rightarrow$ successful completion of the prerequisites entitles to exam Examination: T-PHYS-109143 Applied Meteorology (Module Exam) Assessment ("Prüfungsleistung") Oral exam (approx. 60 minutes) in accordance with § 4 (2) No. 2 SPO Master's Me- teorology Special Features of the Exam None Grade Grade of the oral exam Requirements In the module Applied Meteorology courses (C) are offered with lectures (L) and exercises (2L1E) and lectures without exercises (2L).
+Dispersion of atmospheric constituents (relevant trace gases, diurnal cycles of emissions and concentrations, temperature and flow evolution in the lower atmosphere, turbulent diffusion, turbulence parameterization, chemical conversion processes, numerical models)

+Preparation / follow-up: 90 hours Exam preparation: 120 hours

+Prerequisite: For type of Coursework see Course description (Teilleistungsbeschreibung)

+→ successful completion of the prerequisites entitles to exam

+Examination: T-PHYS-109143 Applied Meteorology (Module Exam)

+Assessment Oral exam (approx. 60 minutes) in accordance with § 4 (2) No. 2 SPO Master's Meexercises (2L1E) and lectures without exercises (2L).
 Registration for this examination is only possible if courseworks have been made in a sufficient amount.
+There are different ways to do this:

+("Prüfungsleistung") teorology

+Requirements In the module Applied Meteorology courses (C) are offered with lectures (L) and

-There are different ways to do this: Methods of Data Analysis & • 1C with 2L1E and 1C with 2L, or • 3C with 2L Recommendations Basic knowledge in statistics is helpful.
-Conditions None Learning Outcomes The students can professionally explain essential aspects of application aspects of meteorology and assign them to specific application areas.
+Methods of Data Analysis &

+1C with 2L1E and 1C with 2L, or

+3C with 2L

+Recommendations Basic knowledge in statistics is helpful.

+The students can professionally explain essential aspects of application aspects of meteorology and assign them to specific application areas.
 They are capable to describe the functionality of a modern weather forecasting system in detail and are able to predict potential for extreme events and their impact on the population and the insurance industry depending on the region and the season.
 The students are capable to derive the Impact on air pollution and generating regenerative energy from weather information.
 They are capable of analyzing meteorological data using statistical and computer-based methods.

-5. Compulsory Electives
+5. Compulsory Elective Modules